Is your attraction operating at its full design capacity potential?

 Historical capacity utilization rates

-Understanding historical capacity utilization rates offers valuable insights into economic trends and business cycles.
-These rates reflect the extent to which industries and economies have used their productive resources over time, providing a clear picture of periods of growth and recession.
+Looking at historical capacity utilization rates can bring us valuable insights into economic trends and business cycles.
+These rates reflect the extent to which different industries have used their productive resources over time, providing a clear picture of periods of growth and, on the other end, recession.

-In the manufacturing sector, capacity utilization has been a key indicator of capitalist economies’ health.
-In the mid-20th century, manufacturing capacity utilization in the North American economy often hovered around 85-90%.
+In the manufacturing sector, specifically, capacity utilization has been a key indicator of the health of capitalist economies.
+In the mid-20th century, manufacturing capacity utilization in the North American economy often hovered around 85% to 90%.
 This high rate indicated robust industrial activity and a strong economy.
-However, during slow economic cycles, such as the oil crises of the 1970s and the early 1980s recession, utilization rates dropped significantly, reflecting decreased industrial levels of output and economic challenges.

 The key differences between capacity utilization and operational efficiency